Sex Addiction Signs and Symptoms One Needs to Know

 - Repeated, compulsive seeking for sexual activity.

-- Participating in sexual activity, even when it can lead to danger for yourself and others.
+- Participating in sexual activity, even when it can lead to danger for oneself and others.

 - Withdrawal when going without sex for a period.